 When you send messages to mobile numbers a status indicating when the message was delivered (or when there was a "high probability of delivery" for some carriers) is posted on our customer portal.
 You can see it by logging into the portal and going to the menu item "Message Data>See Sent Messages."
 To the far right on that page you'll two columns: Final Status and Status Time.
 These are indicators of the delivery state of your message and the time that the delivery status was last updated.

 This delay in the status report DOES NOT mean that the message itself has been delayed.

 TextPower displays those reports within milliseconds of receiving them back from the carrier but the carrier has some inherent delays that make it appear as if the status wasn't updated right away.
-In about 99.99% of the cases the status is updated within seconds of the message being sent, as you will be able to tell by viewing the difference in the time stamp between the Sent Time and the Status Time.
+In most cases the status is updated within seconds of the message being sent, as you will be able to tell by viewing the difference in the time stamp between the Sent Time and the Status Time.
 If the carrier is handling many messages, however (such as during high load times like early in the mornings or when major events - news, storms, etc.) it is likely that they do not devote the resources to updating the delivery status.

 So why does it take so long for the status to appear if it is updated almost instantly?

 It's simple, actually: TextPower sends the messages from our system to the carriers within milliseconds (one one-thousandth of a second) and the carriers deliver the messages to the customer.
 Similarly we depend on the carriers to give us the delivery status of that message.
 Once it leaves our server, we are at the mercy of one intermediary, called an aggregator, and the carrier (AT&T, Verizon Wireless, Sprint, etc.).